acamari/splitexec/README.md

 > *suffix\_length*
 > characters in the range
 > "0-9".
 > All temporary files are stored in the current directory.
+If this option is
+> missing a random prefix is used of the form
+> 'tmp.XXXXXXXXXX'
+> where
+> 'XXXXXXXXXX'
+> is a random string of characters consisting of digits and letters
+> \[A-Z].

 **-s** *byte\_count*